-This article was published on American Society of São Paulo’s May newsletter, and summarizes the views of one of CAPITAL INVEST’s Directors, that spoke on April’s “Let’s Connect” AmSoc Event.
+This article on how to invest in Brazil was published on American Society of São Paulo‘s May newsletter, and summarizes the views of one of CAPITAL INVEST’s Directors, that spoke on April’s “Let’s Connect” AmSoc Event.

 “Let’s Connect” are AmSoc speaker events in which the President on a Multinational or top Brazilian firm speaks presenting a business topic to AmSoc members.

 INVESTING IN BRAZIL VIA M&A: OPPORTUNITIES AND CHALLENGES

 By Elias Gedeon and Maria Fernanda Pecora, Let’s Connect Committee Members

 Although Brazil offers enticing and profitable expansion opportunities for multinationals, there are several challenges that must be considered to ensure the success of the Brazilian market entry strategy.

 Nestor Casado of CAPITAL INVEST – M&A Advisors, provided some specific insights on the opportunities and challenges (and how to overcome them) at the most recent “Let’s Connect” event on April the 15th.

 Casado has been dealing with Mergers and Acquisitions for over 20 years, and is currently the CEO of CAPITAL INVEST, one of the leading Brazilian M&A Boutiques, with an accumulated experience exceeding R$2billion in over 50 transactions.